Vehicle AI¶

 Sets the height airplanes will climb to after take off.
 Currently planes will remain at the set altitude, they won't ascend or descend to reach a checkpoint.

 The vehicle the AI will use.
 Default is the 'Bus RVI Agora S', a standard vehicle included with RoR.
 Just click on the name to open a selector menu.
-If the chosen vehicle has sections and/or skins, AI will use the selected section/skin as well.
+If the chosen vehicle has sections and/or skins, the AI vehicle will use the selected section/skin.

 On a supported terrain, the presets that are available for the terrain will be displayed.
 If not a list of supported terrains will be shown instead.